owenhenley/DRVN/README.md

 # DRVN
-Uber/Lyft Clone App with Firebase Firestore
+Uber/Lyft App with Firebase Firestore

+Once built with MapKit, I plan on swapping to MapBox to see teh differences.